circleci/circleci-docs/jekyll/_cci2/language-python.md

 for Python applications building on CircleCI.
-Consider [forking the repository](https://help.github.com/articles/fork-a-repo/) and rewriting the configuration file while you follow this guide.
+Consider [forking the repository](https://help.github.com/articles/fork-a-repo/) and rewriting the configuration file as you follow this guide.

 ## Configuration Walkthrough